Harmony Prenatal Test £400

 Can it tell my baby’s sex?

-The test will also be able to determine the baby’s sex in most cases, with an accuracy of about 99%.
+The test will also be able to determine the baby’s sex in most cases, with an accuracy of about 99% which is additional Optional Extra.

 How accurate is the Harmony prenatal test?